- Strings

-String vs StringBuilder are similar and in most cases we will will use string but in the case of concatenation between two strings or combining strings by many times then we may need a more efficient option in StringBuilder.
+String vs StringBuilder are similar and in most cases in .NET, we will use string but in the case of concatenation between two strings or combining strings by many times then we may need a more efficient option in StringBuilder.

 Why We Use String?

 Strings are very useful for a variety of circumstances.
-They are used for holding and displaying a variety of character types and numerical representation.
-A string itself is a array of char types.
+They are used for holding and displaying a variety of character types and numerical representations.
+A string itself is an array of char types.
 So a string can be indexed and can be cut up and manipulated.
 It can represent numbers and store those values and a combination of characters and number values.

 How Strings Works

-Strings are reference types that are immutable.
+Strings are immutable reference types.
 This means once it is created it can’t be changed.
-But when we try to change the value instead updating the string it creates a new string in it’s place.
+But when we try to change the value instead of updating the string it creates a new string in its place.
 So when we declare a reference to a string object and give it a value and then behind the scenes a new string object is created.
 This is different than some other types such as an int.
 When we create an int variable we can change the value, C# does not create a new int variable but it changes the value of int.
 Below is some sample code of what I just saw about string.

 static void Main(string[] args)